City Light’s five community solar sites are sold out!

 How Does the Program Work?

-Seattle City Light pays to build and maintain a large solar array in a location optimally situated for solar exposure and public visibility.
+Seattle City Light pays to build and maintain a large solar array in a location optimally situated for solar exposure and chosen for its community appeal.
 The array generates electricity to the Seattle City Light electric grid, which further diversifies our clean energy power sources.
 Anyone with a Seattle City Light electric account can sign up to purchase solar units consisting of a share of the total output of the community solar array.

-Each year through 2020, the utility credits participating Community Solar customer for a portion of the power produced by the Community Solar array.
-Plus, participants receive a Washington State Production Incentive specifically designed for Community Solar customers, which is double the production incentive paid to individual customers who generate solar electricity on their homes.
-These payments, which are based on the customer's participation level, allow Community Solar customers to recoup all or close to all of their Community Solar participation investment within a number of years.
-For our Seattle Aquarium project, we anticipate that customers will receive a full return on their investment in 2019, so the 2020 incentive credit gives participants something extra.
+Each year through 2020, the utility credits participating community solar customers for their portion of the power produced by the community solar array.
+Plus, participants receive a Washington State Production Incentive specifically designed for community solar customers, which is double the production incentive paid to individual customers who generate solar electricity on their homes.
+These payments are based on the customer's participation level.

 The Seattle Community Solar Story

 In 2012, Seattle City Light completed its first community solar project at Jefferson Park in the Beacon Hill neighborhood.
 Participating customers helped build three new picnic shelters with roofs made of solar electric panels.
 The site now generates approximately 26,000 kWh of clean, renewable electricity each year, while supplying park visitors with much needed shelters.
 Live data from

 Community solar at the Seattle Aquarium opened for enrollment in September of 2013 and sold out the 1850 available units in 6 short weeks.
 This 44.4 kilowatt system is ideal for its historic waterfront location that hosts more than 800,000 visitors a year (including 40,000 school children), a large south-facing unshaded roof, and its significant contribution to the Aquarium's conservation and sustainability mission.
 Live Data from the Seattle Aquarium